Grobobobo/WarOfTheChosenRebalanced/README.md

 These changes make suppression far more effective at locking down units, and far less effective at killing them.

+### Injury and Fatigue

+* Significantly Decreased the recovery time for light and medium soldier wounds

+* Will will no longer drop on enemy sightings - Instead, it drops a set amount per turn

+* Significantly Increased the recovery Time for shaken soldiers

+* Injury and Fatigue times are now seperate - In vanilla recovering from injuries made you remove fatigue instantly, which made fatigue irrelevant with lower wound times.

 ### Soldiers

 * All soldiers now start as squaddies - Eliminates the boring rookie phase where your toolset was severely limited